 And, to top it off, ALCAR also contributes to the production of the “learning neurotransmitter,” acetylcholine, by donating a methyl group which joins with a molecule of choline (which can be gotten from either choline bitartrate or alpha GPC -- both of which are in Mega Pre Red).

-Caffeine is the compound of choice for many individuals looking to increase energy, focus, and performance, which is why it’s a foundational ingredient in many of the best pre-workouts and fat burners on the market– such as Primeval Labs Pyretic Black.
+Caffeine is the compound of choice for many individuals looking to increase energy, focus, and performance, which is why it’s a foundational ingredient in many of the best pre-workouts and fat burners on the market– including Primeval Labs Mega Pre Black and Pyretic Black.

 And, as great as caffeine is, it isn’t perfect.